TameGame/Engine/README.md

 the mechanics I wanted.
 So this is built around the idea of putting things together.

-The initial goal is to make something that renders via the canvas tag, then to go for something a bit more ambitious by making the engine run stand-alone using the v8 JavaScript engine.
+The initial goal is to make something that renders via the WebGL, then to go for something a bit more ambitious by making the engine run stand-alone using the v8 JavaScript engine.